Building a Kea testbed with NETCONF

 netopeer2

-netopeer2 is a second-generation set of tools implementing network configuration tools based on the NETCONF protocol.
+netopeer2 is a second-generation set of tools which implement network configuration tools based on the NETCONF protocol.

-The netopeer daemon will be started during installation, so ldconfig must be run to insure that the previously installed libraries are available.
+The netopeer daemon will be started during installation, so ldconfig must be run to ensure that the previously installed libraries are available.

 ldconfig